 The fundamental thinking behind Shojin Ryori is the wholehearted appreciation of food.
 Food is seasonal and locally grown.
 Seasonings are gentle.
 Nothing is wasted.
 Food is simple but sophisticated.
 Each Shojin temple has their own rules about what types of vegetables can be used and how they can be eaten.
-Simple animal protein is not used in cooking.
 Such ideas make Shojin unique from other types of vegetarian Japanese cuisine.
 This is simple, honest food where the experience of how we eat, sensibly and thankfully, is as important as the food.

 A Shojin meal, called Ichi Ju San Sai, typically consists of a soup and three dishes.
 We will be exploring these types of dishes throughout the course.